 Feticide.
 One of many medical words which I wish I knew absolutely nothing about.
 Feticide is a medical procedure to stop your baby’s heart from beating before inducing labour 48 hours later.

 This involves a procedure in a specialist fetal medicine department where a doctor will give you local anaesthetic then inject through your stomach to stop your baby’s heart from beating.
-Thirty minutes later you will reenter the room to be scanned to confirm the procedure has worked.
-This is then followed by taking a tablet called Mifepristone to block the action of progesterone which is needed to maintain a pregnancy.
-48 hours later you are admited to labour ward to be induced.
-This procedure is used where a pregnancy is being brought to an end after 22 weeks gestation.
+After thirty minutes the Doctor re scans you to confirm that the procedure has worked.
+Mifepristone is then administered.
+Mifepristone blocks the action of progesterone which is needed to maintain a pregnancy.
+Labour is induced after 48 hours on labour ward.
+Feticide is performed when a pregnancy is being brought to an end after 22 weeks gestation.

 I have written this as fact but what does feticide really mean?
 What does it really mean for the parents?
 It means the worst possible choice even though you don’t have a choice at all.
 It means for the mother to consent to end their precious babies life.
-It means for the father that they have to watch as their partner goes through this horrendous procedure that will ultimately end their babies life.
+Then a father having to watch on as their partner goes through this horrendous procedure that will ultimately end their babies life.
 It means an overwhelming guilt that you will hold forever even though you had no choice.
 It means emotional pain like no other.
-It means saying goodbye to a baby that you wanted more than anything.
+Feticide means saying goodbye to a baby that you wanted more than anything.
 It means your life and your family life will never ever be the same again.
 It means watching helplessly as your partners soul is destroyed.

-But having the facts presented to us made the decision no easier.
+Seeing the reality of Poppy’s brain abnormalities did not make our decision any easier.
 There will always be a what if even though we knew that there never could have been a what if.
-Our hearts will be forever broken or should I say shattered.
+Our hearts will be forever broken.
+Or should I say shattered.

 If you need additional support: